 - Arthuriana – Homepage for the International Arthurian Society and its journal Arthuriana, including The Arthuriana Pedagogy Page .

 - An Arthuriana Chronology and A Gazetteer of Arthurian Sites – Persons, events, works, and places associated with the Arthurian legends from A.D.
 175 to the present, by Chris Snyder of Mississippi State University for Arthuriana.

 - Arthur from Scratch: An Arthurian Primer by Judy Shoaf

 - King Arthur Aloud: Arthurian Audio Files – Readings of Arthurian texts in medieval Welsh, French, German, and English.
 Part of the Arthuriana Pedagogy Page.

 - Camelot Project – A database of Arthurian texts, images, bibliographies, and basic information.
 The project is sponsored by the University of Rochester and prepared in The Robbins Library, a branch of Rush Rhees Library.
 The Camelot Project has been designed by Alan Lupack, Curator of the Robbins Library, and Barbara Tepa Lupack.

-- Arthurian Resources – Though a commercial venture, this site by Thomas Green provides a wide ranging and well organized survey of Arthur in literature and history.
+- Arthurian Resources – This site by Caitlin Green of the Oxford Institute of Archaeology provides a wide ranging and well organized survey of Arthur in literature and history.

 - Britannia’s King Arthur – A series of links from Britannia Internet Magazine, including a timeline of Arthurian Britain.
 A valuable site if used with care.
 The authors acknowledge that much of their material is supposition, but they don’t always distinguish between what is historically documented and what is speculative.